2.4.1 Library Search

-Many university libraries also offer a "federated search tool" which combines the search results form a number of tools.
-QUT's Quick Find is an example.
+Many university libraries offer a "federated search tool" which combines the search results form a number of tools.
+QUT's Library Search is an example.

 If you are looking for a certain type of information - for example a standard, or if you're researching in a particular discipline, for example, life sciences, you will achieve better results if you select a database specific to your purpose.

 Tips for using Library Search

 If you're having trouble finding what you're looking for consider the following:

 Filters are a very useful way to refine your search results.
 Useful options include "publication date", "select a format' and "limit by keyword".

 Use this search to find items by title or author (and even subject terms if you prefer).
 This is limited to finding items held by the Library such as books and ebooks, DVDs and videos, journals, newspapers and other items.
 It does not find articles.

 Tip #3 Use the Advanced Search

 Advanced search will help to narrow results by using options such as: